getbem/getbem.github.io/readme.md

 ### HTML

-This is tricky part of [getbem.com](http://getbem.com).
-At first we try'd to use [bh](https://github.com/bem/bh) as templating language — but quickly realize, that it is too complex to achieve fast development and quick prototyping of site.
+This is a tricky part of [getbem.com](http://getbem.com).
+At first we tried to use [bh](https://github.com/bem/bh) as a templating language but quickly realized that it is too complex to achieve fast development and quick prototyping for the site.

 So we used [Jade](jade-lang.com) and it's [mixins](http://jade-lang.com/reference/mixins/) to achieve reusablility of templates from blocks.

-In short, block can contain `{bem}.jade` file with mixin:
+In short, blocks can contain a `{bem}.jade` file with a mixin:

 ```jade
 mixin author(avatar, name, link)